Jennifer Lopez Stuns In Sparkling Cleopatra-Like Golden Ensemble On Stage At Maluma Concert

 — MSG (@TheGarden) October 5, 2019

 The engaged singer’s makeup took on the drama as well.
-She went with the smoky eye color along with thick eyelashes and dark red lipstick.
-Her face appeared to have a gold and bronze color that matched her whole ensemble.
+She sported a smoky eye color as well as thick eyelashes and dark red lipstick.
+Her face appeared to have on gold and bronze highlights that matched her whole ensemble.

-Filming for this new movie featuring Jennifer Lopez and Maluma is still in the early stages, but it looks like they have quite the chemistry already.
-The 50-year-old entertainer plays the role of a pop star who is set to marry her fiance, played by Maluma, at Madison Square Garden.
+Filming for “Marry Me” is still in the early stages, but it looks like the duo have quite the chemistry already.
+The 50-year-old entertainer plays the role of a pop star who is set to marry her fiancé, played by Maluma, at Madison Square Garden.
 Moments before they are about to say I do, she discovers that he is cheating with her assistant.
 She then finds a complete stranger in the crowd to marry instead.

-While Lopez can certainly heads turn with her standout sense of style, she can also grab attention by going makeup free and dressing down as well, as The Inquisitr had previously reported.
-She was seen walking around with a fresh face and wearing jeans, a long-sleeve shirt, and black sneakers.
-There seems to be nothing that she can’t shine in.
+While Lopez can certainly heads turn with her standout sense of style, she can also grab attention by going makeup free and dressing down as well, as The Inquisitr has previously reported.
+She has recently been seen walking around with a fresh face and wearing jeans, a long-sleeve shirt, and black sneakers.
+There seems to be nothing this superstar can’t shine in.